zen-fs/core/readme.md

 If you're using ZenFS, especially for big projects, please consider supporting the project.
 Thousands of hours have been dedicated to its development.
-Your acknowledgment or financial support would go a long way toward improving ZenFS and its community.
+Your financial support would go a long way toward improving ZenFS and its community.

 ## Usage